sapegin/washingcode-book/manuscript/book.md

 }
 ```

-I think now it’s much easier to follow: all special cases are at the top of the function, and the happy path is at the end.
+I think it’s much easier to follow now: all special cases are at the top of the function, and the happy path is at the end.

-_We’ll come back to this example later in the “Make impossible states impossible” section._
+_We’ll come back to this example later in the [Make impossible states impossible](#make-impossible-states-impossible) section._

 ---

 Start thinking about:

-- Removing unnecessary conditions, like conveying an already boolean value to `true` or `false` manually.
+- Removing unnecessary conditions, like conveying an already boolean value to `true` or `false` manually
-- Converting input data to an array early to avoid branching and dealing with no data separately.
+- Converting input data to an array early to avoid branching and dealing with no data separately
-- Caching repeated conditions in a variable.
+- Caching repeated conditions in a variable
-- Replacing long groups of conditions with tables or maps.
+- Replacing long groups of conditions with tables or maps

 ## Avoid reassigning variables